Maralahmar/REco-App-SolutionChallenge2023/README.md

 <a name="Feauters"></a>

 ## Feauters:
-REco  is a mobile-based application written in Flutter enables users to enables users to mainly preserve the environment by reducing the amount of waste around the world through recycling!
+REco is a mobile-based application written in Dart using Flutter framework, it enables users to mainly preserve the environment by reducing the amount of waste around the world through recycling!

-- The user displays the types of materials to be recycled by:
+-The user displays the types of materials to be recycled by:
       - Click on the article
       - Photograph the article
       - Search by article name
-- The application shows the user the available ways to recycle this product
-- The app shows the logged in user their recycling progress
+-The application shows the user different ways to recycle this product -The app shows the logged in user and their recycling collection.

 ## Built With:
+- Flutter
+- Dart
+- Android Studio
+- TensorFlow
-- Firebase - Cloud Firestore,Firebase Authentication
+- Firebase
-- Android Studio - Integrated development environment for the Android platform
+- Android Studio

-## Authors:
+## Software Engineers:
 * Mhmoud Jundo
 * Mariam Alahmar

 ## What's next:
-- personal account
+- Personal account.
-- The ability to follow people's accounts and see their progress
+- The ability to follow people's accounts and see their progress.
-- Cooperating with ministerial bodies that advance and support recycling
+- Cooperating with different service and ministerial bodies to advance and support recycling.

 ## Demo: